Tabsheera-Shakeel/HTML-CSS-Assignment/README.md

 ## 📁 Task Breakdown

-Each folder (`Task-1/` to `Task-8/`) contains a different assignment that focuses on specific concepts such
+Each folder (`Task-1/` to `Task-8/`) contains a different assignment that focuses on specific concepts such as:

 ## 🚀 How to Use